uqee/coretechs-stackedit-workspace/Documents Odds96/16_June/TermsAndConditions_16June.md

 4.11.
 We shall not be responsible or liable for any loss or corruption of data or content that you may experience while using the Services or otherwise.
 This includes, without limitation, the loss or corruption of data or content resulting from:

-- Network, system, or server "crashes" or outages, or other power outages.
+- network, system, or server "crashes" or outages, or other power outages;
-- Damage caused by viruses, worms, or security breaches, file corruption.
+- damage caused by viruses, worms, or security breaches, file corruption;
-- Any other cause.
+- any other cause.

 We assume no responsibility, and shall not be liable for, any damages to, or viruses that may infect your computer equipment or other property on account of your access to, or use of, the services.